Want the perfect workout program?Take Quiz

 Spirulina is considered a complete protein, as it contains all nine essential amino acids, as well as all non-essentials.
 One small serving contains four grams of plant-based protein, making it great for vegans and vegetarians.

-Multiple studies have found that spirulina is made up of up to 70% digestible protein, a number greater than that of beef.
 With high levels of protein and the complete amino profile, this makes spirulina a high biological-value protein (HBV).
 Most health experts recommend at least half of all protein should come from HBV sources, making spirulina an excellent choice in any diet that is looking to increase protein.1

 When we work out we increase the production of reactive oxygen species (ROS) that results in oxidative stress.
 This oxidative damage can weaken and destroy proteins, leading to accelerated muscle fatigue.
 Multiple studies have found that spirulina may help repair muscle damage by limiting oxidative damage.